Anthony Frazier -- Orangeburg

 Friends may visit the residence of his daughter, Latasha Hampton-Brown, 124 Point View Drive, Orangeburg or call Simmons Funeral Home and Crematory of Orangeburg.

-Please adhere to all COVID-19 precautions, and masks are required when visiting the residence.
+Please adhere to all COVID-19 precautions, and masks are required during visitation and funeral services.

 Online condolences may be expressed at www.simmonsfuneralhome.com